cometkim/rkyv-js/README.md

 ## Unidirectional codecs

-The runtime ships every codec in three directions — full (`rkyv-js`), decode-only (`rkyv-js/decode`), and encode-only (`rkyv-js/encode`) — with identical factory names, so switching direction is switching an import path:
+The runtime ships every codec in three directions.

+full (`rkyv-js`), decode-only (`rkyv-js/decode`), and encode-only (`rkyv-js/encode`), with identical factory names, so switching direction is switching an import path:

 ```typescript
 import * as r from 'rkyv-js/decode';